 Aimed at experienced OD consultants and executive coaches, this is an opportunity to be supervised on any aspect of your work, individually and as part of a group of equally experienced coaches.
 You will learn how to supervise other consultants and coaches effectively.

 As with all Ashridge coaching programmes, this programme takes a relational perspective.
 It develops your theoretical knowledge of the psychological underpinnings of supervision and your critical evaluation of supervision models and theories.

 The programme is a natural follow-on from the Masters in Executive Coaching and the Masters in Organisational Change.

 It is structured around three modules.
-The first two are based on a series of six intensive workshops, spread across the 14 months - each lasting one or two days.
+The first two are based on a series of six intensive workshops, spread across the 14 months - each lasting two days.
 The third is the accreditation module.

 Ashridge Approach to Supervision